Thomasstycke/Thomasstycke.github.io/index.md

 <p style="text-align: justify; text-justify: inter-word;">
 If you were planning to celebrate New Year's Eve in San Francisco, it's crucial to know which areas might be safer than others.
 To provide insights, we investigated the top 7 locations where people gather to watch fireworks and mapped them out <a href="#ref1">[1]</a>.
-Our goal was to determine if these popular spots correlate with higher rates of assault incidents, as large crowds often attract incidents.
+The goal was to determine if these popular spots correlate with higher rates of assault incidents, as large crowds often attract incidents.
 </p>

 <p style="text-align: justify; text-justify: inter-word;">